TARGENE/TargeneCore.jl/README.md

 ### ASBxTrans-actors mode

 For this mode, use the `with-asb-trans` command and `--asb-prefix` and `--trans-actors` options.
 This will generate pairwise interaction parameters between bQTLs output by the [Baal-ChIP pipeline](https://git.ecdf.ed.ac.uk/oalmelid/baal-nf) and trans-actors eQTLs from a CSV file.
-Additionally, if canvas parameters configuration files containing extra treatments are provided, nth-order interaction parameters will be generated.
+Additionally, if template parameters configuration files containing extra treatments are provided, nth-order interaction parameters will be generated.